 The Director may require any person authorized by this permit to apply for and obtain an individual NPDES permit in accordance with 47 CSR Series 10.13.6.b.2.A.
 Any interested person may petition the Director to take action under this paragraph.
 The Director may require any owner or operator authorized to discharge under this permit to apply for an individual NPDES permit only if the owner or operator has been notified in writing that a permit application is required.
 This notice shall include a brief statement of the reasons for this decision, an application form, a statement setting a deadline for the owner or operator to file the application, and a statement that on the effective date of the individual NPDES permit, coverage under this GP shall automatically terminate.
-The Director may grant additional time to submit the application upon request of the application required by the Director under this paragraph, then the applicability of this permit to the individual NPDES permitee is automatically terminate at the end of the day specified for application submittal.
+The Director may grant additional time to submit the application upon request of the applicant.
+If an owner or operator fails to submit in a timely manner an individual NPDES permit application required by the Director under this paragraph, then the applicability of this permit to the individual NPDES permittee is automatically terminated at the end of the day specified for application submittal.